Wally869/DungeonDiver-1-MovementSystem/README.md

 ## Textures

-I am using Kenney's Prototype Textures for quick prototyping https://www.kenney.nl/assets/prototype-textures
+I am using Kenney's Prototype Textures for quick prototyping https://www.kenney.nl/assets/prototype-textures.

+Due to the frequent changes to Unity's rendering pipeline, the imported textures might show badly.
+In this case, just switch to the standard shader for the materials.

 ## Other Resources